williamdemeo/Czerny/README.md

 (This is equivalent to an automaton on n "states" and two "letters.")

-For each of these unary algebras, the program then constructs the free algebra on one generator using Ralph Freese's FreeAlgebra constructor.
+For each of these unary algebras, the program then constructs the free algebra on one generator using Ralph Freese's FreeAlgebra Java class.
 The generator used is the element (0, 1, 2, ..., n-1).)
 (See http://uacalc.org to learn more about the UACalc.)